 For these youth, a stable residence with adult supervision is the beginning of addressing larger life shaping issues.

-The Host Home Programs provide transitional living arrangements for youth and young adults ages 16 to 21 in safe, supportive, volunteer host homes.
+The Host Home Programs provide short-term living arrangements with full support services for youth in safe, stable volunteer host homes.

 Connect with Avenues